 Your computer has one or more cameras that enable you to connect with others for work or play.
 Cameras may be front facing, rear facing, or pop up.
-See Getting to know your computer on page 4 for camera details.
+To determine which camera(s) are on your product, see Getting to know your computer on page 3.